 Identified by its ruffled petals that unfurl in a diversity of colours, January’s birth flower is the carnation.
-While its meaning varies dependent on its hue, the stem is widely regarded as a symbol of both affection and devotion.
-Meanwhile, it’s scientific name ‘dianthus’ is derived from the Greek for “heavenly flower”.
-It’s also one of the few flowers that thrives in colder climates , making it a fitting January birthday gift.
+While its meaning varies depending on its hue, the stem is widely regarded as a symbol of both affection and devotion.
+Meanwhile, it’s the scientific name ‘dianthus’ is derived from the Greek for “heavenly flower”.
+It’s also one of the few flowers that thrive in colder climates, making it a fitting January birthday gift.
 Learn more about the carnation here.

 Contrary to popular belief, February's birth flower is not the storied red rose.
 While Saint Valentine might have argued otherwise, it is in fact the violet – symbolic of watchfulness, loyalty, and faithfulness, too.
 Having been around for centuries – first used in herbal remedies by the ancient greeks – the flower is best known for its vivid flowers and distinctive heart shaped petals.

 Symbolic of rebirth, new beginnings and rejuvenation, the arrival of daffodils is the surest sign that spring is on its way.
 It’s also the birth flower for March and the National Flower of Wales, worn nationwide on March 1st each year to celebrate Dewi Sant’s feast day.
 Daffodils also represent faithfulness due to their ability to bloom trumpet shaped cups year after year – a fine gift from one loyal friend to another.
 Read more here.